What is Ethereum? Complete Guide 2026 for Beginners

 Can you make money with Ethereum without trading?

-Yes, several options exist: staking (4-5% annually by locking ETH), liquidity providing in DeFi, airdrops from new projects, or simply HODLing (long-term investment).
-DCA (regular investment) is recommended for beginners.
+Yes, several options exist: staking (4-5% annual yield by locking ETH), liquidity providing in DeFi, airdrops from new projects, or simply HODLing (long-term investing).
+DCA (regular investing) is recommended for beginners.
+Platforms like Fibo offer accessible staking without the 32 ETH required to become a validator.

 Is Ethereum environmentally friendly?

 Since “The Merge” in September 2022, Ethereum consumes 99.95% less energy.
-The switch to Proof of Stake reduced its consumption from the equivalent of a country (Netherlands) to a few thousand households.
-It’s now one of the most eco-friendly major blockchains.
+The transition to Proof of Stake reduced its consumption from the equivalent of a country (Netherlands) to that of a few thousand households.
+It’s now one of the most eco-friendly major blockchains, unlike Bitcoin which still uses energy-intensive mining.

 Is it risky to invest in Ethereum?

 Yes, like any crypto investment.
 Main risks: volatility (ETH can lose 50%+), smart contract bugs, uncertain regulation.
-However, Ethereum is the most established blockchain with the most real applications.
-Only invest what you can afford to lose.
+However, Ethereum is the most established blockchain with the most real applications and institutional adoption (approved ETFs).
+Only invest what you can afford to lose and educate yourself before investing.

 📚 Glossary